 Resolution: Stagger ends after the player completes the 3 large steps in the appropriate direction, or they take Knockdown.

 The character is struck from their feet and hits the ground hard.

-Knocked Down characters must immediately (or when physically safe to do so) drop down to their two knees and two hands, during which time they cannot make weapon attacks or attempt to physically parry.
+Knocked Down characters must immediately (or when physically safe to do so) drop down to their two knees and two hands for one full Beat, during which time they cannot make weapon attacks or attempt to physically parry.
 Alternately, they may place both hands on their knees and lower themselves as much as they are able.